markmenezes11/COMPM091/README.md

-# Training and Evaluating Sentence Representations - For MEng Computer Science Thesis - Mark Menezes
+# On the Importance of the Choice of Downstream Models for Evaluating Sentence Representations

 This repository contains the code created/used for my MEng Computer Science Undergraduate Final Year Individual Projct (COMPM091) at University College London.